Frequently Asked Questions

 However, some families are afraid to “lose face” in their communities.
 Admitting to child abandonment could result in shame for not just the parents, but also the whole family.
 This causes some birth families to not proceed with a search for their lost child, or to be more cautious and private.
 Furthermore, some families will not come forward out of guilt to the child they did not raise.
 In Chinese society, many domestic adoptees hold strong and negative feelings towards their birth parents.

 • DNA is a must for confirming any biological relationships and there have been quite a few surprise matches for some Chinese adoptees who have done various DNA tests.
-First, we recommend you take a 23andMe DNA test (this database has the most Chinese adoptees) and then upload the raw data file it to all other databases you can—priority #1 being GEDmatch, which has nearly 1000 birth families in there.
+First, we recommend you take a 23andMe DNA test (this database has the most Chinese adoptees) and then upload the raw data file to all other databases you can—priority #1 being GEDmatch, which has over 1200 birth families in there.
 If you can afford it, order an AncestryDNA test since there have been some sibling matches through their database.
 For more information about DNA testing, read here.

 There are many other steps you can take to conduct a birth family search, such as creating a search poster, connecting with others, and hiring a professional searcher.
 Please refer to our Searching Guide for further details.